kynapy/e7-shop-auto-refresh/README.md

 ## Guide for players (some Python proficiency)

-1. Install required libraries with `pip install pyautogui keyboard pywin32`
+1. Install required libraries with `pip install pyautogui keyboard pywin32 opencv-python`
 2. Replace the images with snips of your own.
 I used the built-in snipping tool for windows.

 > Note: You would need to do some refreshing yourself to find Mystics and Covenants bookmarks to take screenshots of, but you only have to do it once on the device you are using.
 The `buyCovenantButton.png` and `buyMysticButton.png` are the ones from the second confirmation, not the ones at the right side of the shop, so click on buy first, then take a snip of the buy button when the confirmation pops up.